MaxproGlitcher/Part-Remover/README.md

 Note: Pastebin script now works!
-Feel free to use both GitHub or Pastebin scripts.
-PLEASE RE-INSTALL SCRIPTS.
-I HAVE ACCIDENTALLY DELETED THE GITHUB RAW LMAO
+Feel free to use both GitHub or Pastebin scripts

 # Part-Remover
 Part Deletor is a Roblox exploit that allows players to delete any baseparts locally in a Roblox game.